rkuma183/wilsonmar.github.io/_posts/2016-08-13-appdynamics.md

 <hr />

-## Cool features #
+## Cool features.
+So What? #

+There are several aspects that sales pitches don't cover, but keep actual users up at night.

-The Flow Map provides icons representing each
+0. The Flow Map provides icons representing every server in each
    <strong>tier</strong> (Web-Tier-Services, Database, etc.).
    Metrics obtained are classified compared to averages observed in the past.

-When an issue is detected, the icon turns red and diagnostic snapshots are automatically captured.
+   PROTIP: AD gathers a huge amount of information every hour.
+   How many GB per day is that rate?

+   PROTIP: There is a cost to keep data.
+   Have a plan for how long to keep data on AD's servers, Many people save just the summary information for management reporting.

+   PROTIP: Often we don't realize what analysis to do unti later, and by then the historical data is gone.
+   How much is longitudinal operational analysis is worth?
+   This needs to be decision by management so they are not disappointed later.

-AD displays response time captured by entry and exit points, down to specific page iframes.
+0. AD displays response time captured from every entry and exit point, down to specific page iframes.

    PROTIP: How does each page compare against metrics predicted during performance testing?
    Identify surprises so you don't have to look at what you already know.

-## So what? #

-There are several aspects that sales pitches don't cover, but keep actual users up at night.
+   PROTIP: Ultimately, organizations need to <strong>proactively predict</strong>
+   rather than responding to alerts which occur.

+   In my opinion, AD can do more than it is in this aspect.
+   For example, project the <strong>trend</strong>
+   of disk space usage to identify the urgency so the appropriate notification method is used.

+0. PROTIP: It helps to identify up front specifically who should be called (and when) for specific alerts that can appear.

+   PROTIP: Escalation specification is the specialty of PagerDuty software.

 0. <strong>Browser</strong> distribution pie charts on Web App Dashboards is based on what clients responds.
 Some networks strip that out, so watch out for